somekg/gestures/README.md

 ```

 ### 🔐 Running Without Sudo (Recommended Setup)
-> Quick tip: I personally didn't have to use this because I had Steam installed, which already modifies the `uinput` permissions for you.
+> Quick tip: Apps like Steam already do something like this, you can try running the program directly or checking the permissions of /dev/input for a + at the end (file has an Access Control List)

 Follow these steps to permanently set up secure, sudo-free access: